joewhite86/frogr/docs/source/guide.rst

 Normally we would create a repository for persons.
 But we won't need extra methods for this tutorial and frogr will create a default repository if it can't find one.
-If you need more information visit :doc:`repositories`.
+If you need more information visit :doc:`documentation/repositories`.

-Next we'll have to create the REST :doc:`service <services>` layer.
+Next we'll have to create the REST :doc:`service <documentation/services>` layer.
 There's a base class, that provides basic CRUD operations, so you only have to add methods for special cases.
 Of course you can also use any other JAX-RS annotated class.